heptarch/heptarch.github.io/projects.md

 ### 2.1. <a href="#tbc">The Kelly gang</a><a id="sec-2-1" name="sec-2-1"></a>

-I stole that last line from Mervin Kelly, director of research from 1936 to 1943, and later president.
-A physicist by trade, Kelly played a pivotal (though not quite Nobel-worthy) role in the invention of the transistor, and as president, helped develop the laser and the solar cell.
+"Institute of creative technology" was a line used by Mervin Kelly, director of research from 1936 to 1943, and later president.<label for="sn-1"
-He was the scientist-manager par excellence; to paraphrase Falstaff, he was not only the cause of research in himself, but the cause that research is in others.
-At the same time, his views on scientific management would terrify a modern CEO.
-Fundamental research was a "non-scheduled area of work",<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"